rubyworks/pqueue/README.md

 ## DESCRIPTION

-Priority queue with array based heap.
+PQueue is a priority queue with array based heap.

-A priority queue is like a standard queue, except that each inserted elements is given a certain priority, based on the result of the comparison block given at instantiation time.
+A priority queue is like a standard queue, except that each inserted element is given a certain priority, based on the result of the comparison block given at instantiation time.
 Also, retrieving an element from the queue will always return the one with the highest priority (see #pop and #top).